Sunday, September 28, 2025

 “In the East neither chimneys nor ovens are used, but, in cold weather, a brazen vessel containing burning charcoal.
 When the wood has burned to embers, a cover is placed over the pot to make it retain the heat.”
 [3]

-“And it happened, when Jehudi had read three or four columns, that the king cut it with the scribe’s knife and cast it into the fire that was on the hearth, until all the scroll was consumed in the fire that was on the hearth.”
-Jeremiah 36:23
+“And it happened, when Jehudi had read three or four columns, that the king cut it with the scribe’s knife and cast it into the fire that was on the hearth, until all the scroll was consumed in the fire that was on the hearth.
+Yet they were not afraid, nor did they tear their garments, the king nor any of his servants who heard all these words.”
+Jeremiah 36:23-24

-Babylon’s army had already attacked captured Jehoiakim once.
+Babylon’s army had already captured Jehoiakim once.
 How could he be so foolish?
-Well, I have seen this kind of lifestyle among other captives of sins.
+Well, I have seen this kind of lifestyle among other captives of sin.
 Though sin is costing them dearly, they keep pressing on forward in it.

 At least some of the king’s princes wanted to preserve the scroll.